-Membership plans are undoubtedly the most used subscription-based business model.
+Membership plans are undoubtedly the most used subscription-based business.
 This is so common that you probably have subscribed to many such plans for your own services already.
 Most of the online tools, platforms, and software support are provided as membership plans.

 Most online tools, platforms, and software support are provided as monthly membership plans.

-In this model, you offer the product or service in exchange for a monthly fee.
+In this model, you offer the product in exchange for a monthly fee.
 The extension allows you to create different types of membership plans with different facilities.

 Customers can switch to higher or lower packages according to their requirements.

 Given that you're looking for Membership plans, why not have a look at our membership website templates roundup?
 We've featured the best themes and plugins for membership sites!

 Offering discounts on regular purchases is another popular recurring payments-based business model.

 This is especially applicable if you offer discounts for products which are absolutely necessary for customers.
 This is a win-win situation for both parties – you are getting more sales, and your customers are getting the chance to save on the items they purchase regularly.

 This is a win-win situation for both your business and your customers – you are getting more sales, and your customers are getting the chance to save on items they purchase regularly.

 Amazon’s Subscribe & Save is a perfect example of this strategy.
 This special plan allows the customers to subscribe for getting various household items.
 In exchange, they will enjoy additional benefits on other items while shopping from Amazon.